 “Tanner, eat your Brussels sprouts!” is what my husband recalls when he thinks back to his childhood memories of eating vegetables at a dinner table.
 What a funny thing, childhood memories.
 The sad truth is that many adults had a traumatic experience with Brussels sprouts while growing up and have written them off as adults.
 If that’s you, I dare you to try these Maple Roasted Brussels Sprouts with Hazelnuts.
-They are to die for.
 You’ll be fighting for the last one on the plate, I promise.

-Brussels sprouts have probably the worst reputation of any vegetable.
+Admittedly, Brussels sprouts have probably the worst reputation of any vegetable.
 In fact, when I was buying Brussels sprouts for this recipe, I accidentally dumped the whole bag of sprouts on the floor, right in front of the cashier as he was about to ring them in.
 As I started chasing those little cabbages rolling around everywhere, he said, “just go get some new ones, nobody likes Brussels sprouts anyway”.

 I get it.
 Brussels sprouts can taste (and smell!) pretty terrible if not prepared properly.
 The solution?
 Prepare them properly!